imihnea/dycbackend/README.md

                => Settings
                   => connections
                => 2 Factor when withdrawing

-      Reviews
-               => Paginate reviews

       Categories => Add more in future
       Register => Add recaptcha to avoid spam
       Contact => Add recaptcha to avoid spam
       Logs => Log errors
            => Log deal status changes

-Security:

-      Messages & Deals => Verify if the current user is supposed to take part